BitcoinUnlimited/BitcoinUnlimited/doc/build-windows.md

 While there are potentially a number of ways to build on Windows, using the Windows Subsystem For Linux is the most straight forward.
 If you are building with an alternative method, please contribute the instructions here for others who are running versions of Windows that are not compatible with the Windows Subsystem for Linux.

-A second alternative way of building on windows using msys / mingw-w64 is documented in 'build-windows-mingw.md'.
+A second alternative way of building on Windows using msys / mingw-w64 is documented in 'build-windows-mingw.md'.

 Compiling with Windows Subsystem For Linux
 -------------------------------------------